Neutron: Discovery

 and references to the word neutron can be found in the literature as early as 1899 in connection with discussion on the nature of the atom.

 In the 1911 Rutherford model, the atom consisted of a small positively charged massive nucleus surrounded by a much larger cloud of negatively charged electrons.
 In 1920, Ernest Rutherford suggested that the nucleus consisted of positive protons and neutrally charged particles, suggested to be a proton and an electron bound in some way.
 Electrons were assumed to reside within the nucleus because it was known that beta radiation consisted of electrons emitted from the nucleus.
 About the time Rutherford suggested the neutral proton-electron composite, several other publications appeared making similar suggestions, and in 1921 the American chemist W. D. Harkins first named the hypothetical particle a "neutron".

 Throughout the 1920s, physicists assumed that the atomic nucleus was composed of protons and "nuclear electrons".
 Beginning in 1928, it became clear that this model was inconsistent with the then-new quantum theory.
-Confined to a volume the size of an nucleus, an electron consistent with the Heisenberg uncertainty relation of quantum mechanics would have an energy exceeding the binding energy of the nucleus.
+Confined to a volume the size of a nucleus, an electron consistent with the Heisenberg uncertainty relation of quantum mechanics would have an energy exceeding the binding energy of the nucleus.
 The energy was so large that according to the Klein paradox, discovered by Oskar Klein in 1928, an electron would escape the confinement of a nucleus.
 Furthermore, the observed properties of atoms and molecules were inconsistent with the nuclear spin expected from the proton–electron hypothesis.
 Protons and electrons both carry an intrinsic spin of 1/2ħ, and the isotopes of the same species were found to have either integer or fractional spin.
 By the hypothesis, isotopes would be composed of the same number of protons, but differing numbers of neutral bound proton+electron "particles".
 This physical picture was a contradiction, since there is no way to arrange the spins of an electron and a proton in a bound state to get a fractional spin.